-NAFO also has a comprehensive set of regulations to monitor, survey and control the fishery, including a Joint International Scheme of Inspection, a Vessel Monitoring System (VMS) and port State control measures, which have been aligned to the FAO Port State Measures Agreement.
-In addition, NAFO has prohibited the use of bottom contacting fishing gear in 26 areas for the protection of Vulnerable Marine Ecosystem areas (VMEs), making 372,201 km (or 14%) of the NAFO Regulatory Area closed to bottom fishing.
-In particular, all seamounts at fishable depth (i.e. shallower than 4000 metres) are now closed.
+NAFO has a comprehensive set of regulations to monitor, survey and control the fishery, including an At-sea Inspection and Surveillance Scheme, a Vessel Monitoring System (VMS), and port State control measures, which have been aligned to the FAO Port State Measures Agreement.
 NAFO also maintains a list of vessels presumed to have engaged in illegal, unreported and unregulated (IUU) fishing and shares this list with other regional fishery management organizations (RFMOs).